VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/motherboard.md

 </script>
 <img class="center" src="/eng/mobo.webp" alt="Motherboard" height="700em">

 This is an older motherboard, but still new enough to have modern parts.
-Let's start by looking at the the most obvious physical features and move to smaller things from there.
+Let's start by looking at the most obvious physical features and move to smaller things from there.

 The most obvious thing to point out is the size of the motherboard.
 This is a mATX motherboard, which is considered the normal size for most systems.
 Most gaming or DIY computers will use full size ATX motherboards, which look very similar but are a bit longer vertically, allowing for more expansion slots - those horizontal black bars - among other features.
 Other form factors include ITX, a smaller form factor with only a single expansion slot, eATX (extended ATX) which is rarely used now, and SSI and EEB which are both server motherboard sizes.